 Before choosing a straw cup, we recommend first teaching your baby the skills of using a straw by itself, which we’ll outline below.
 Once your baby has the basic idea of the straw itself, you can choose any straw cup you prefer, knowing your baby can use it.

-For more on cups and straws, watch our video here.
+For more on cups and straws, watch our video within the Starting Solids course here.

 There are many sippy cups on the market—soft spouts, firm spouts, with handles, or without handles.
 But, as feeding specialists, we have to reiterate that we don’t love sippy cups and instead recommend you focus on straw cups when on-the-go or in need of a mess-free meal.
 Why?
 Sippy cups encourage your baby to use their tongue in a way that is not ideal for cup or straw drinking.
 Plus, as soon as your baby masters a sippy cup, it’s time to conquer more mature cup skills, which adds an unnecessary step (and expense) to the process.

 Now, before you tear through your kitchen and trash your sippy cups or worry you’ve irreparably damaged your child, we just want to point out that using a sippy cup will not damage your child and likely have zero noticeable impact.
 In fact, one of our staff feeding therapists occasionally used sippy cups with both of her kids because she already had them and they were spill-proof.
 While sippy cups may not be ideal for oral motor skill development, babies are incredibly flexible and resilient.